HnG-Server-Picker/HnG-Server-Picker/README.md

    No this is not cheating, no game files are being changed.
 This application only blocks servers (IP's) using the windows firewall.
 I have not checked with the developers if this is allowed, so use at your own risk.

-❤️**Special Mention**

-Big shoutout to Beng_ who made a guide in 2022 on blocking H&G IP's using the windows firewall.
-Without this, I wouldn't of been able to create this app, so big thanks to him.
-You can find his guide here: https://hngguide.dudwire.com/